Skip to Content

 Civil Rights and Fair Housing

-The Fair Housing Act was a direct response to the Civil Rights Act of 1964 and the intense fight for equality that was ongoing across the country.
-That act forbid discrimination in public places but sadly did not give consideration to or do anything about discrimination in housing.
-This left various black Americans living in below-par housing conditions.
-The Kerner Commission, studying the civil disorders and causes of riots in US Cities in 1967, wrote, “Our nation is moving toward two societies, one black, one white—separate and unequal.”
+The Fair Housing Act was a direct reaction to the Civil Rights Act of 1964 and the fight for equality that was in progress all over the country.
+That ruling outlawed discrimination in public places but overlooked discrimination in housing, leaving many Americans living in substandard housing conditions.

-Realizing that the federal government had a responsibility to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan sponsored an act that would seriously forbid housing discrimination.
+In recognition of the federal government’s obligation to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan presented legislation that would clearly prohibit housing discrimination.
 On April 4, 1968, Dr. Martin Luther King, Jr. was assassinated.
-The Fair Housing Act was passed by Congress on April 11, 1968, and was signed into law by President Lyndon Johnson on the same day.
+The Fair Housing Act was passed by Congress on April 11, 1968, and was approved into law by President Lyndon Johnson on the same day.

-The Fair Housing Act regarded and addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
-It likewise formed the U.S. Department of Housing and Urban Development’s (HUD) the Office of Fair Housing and Equal Opportunity (FHEO), which works to get rid of housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.
-FHEO is also responsible for enforcing the act.
+The Fair Housing Act addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
+Moreover, it created the US Department of Housing and Urban Development’s (HUD) Office of Fair Housing and Equal Opportunity (FHEO) to eradicate housing discrimination, promote growth in the economy, and establish diverse, inclusive communities.
+The enforcement of the legislation is also the responsibility of FHEO.

 The Impact of Fair Housing

-The effects of the Fair Housing Act were abrupt and sweeping.
-It opened up previously segregated neighborhoods to minorities.
-It, moreover, made it trouble-free for families of all income levels to get safe and affordable housing.
-The act has been acknowledged as reducing poverty and improving educational outcomes for children living in low-income households.
+The impacts of the Fair Housing Act were immediate and extensive.
+It opened previously segregated neighborhoods to minorities and made it easier for families of all income levels to look for safe and affordable housing.
+The regulation has been linked with reducing poverty and improving educational outcomes for children residing in low-income households.

-The Fair Housing Act has been amended several times since it was first passed.
-The most updated amendment, passed in 1988, expanded the definition of “family” to include unmarried couples and people with disabilities.
-It also clearly strengthened the enforcement provisions of the act.
+Several amendments have been made to the Fair Housing Act since its initial passage.
+The most recent amendment, passed in 1988, amended the definition of “family” to incorporate unmarried couples and individuals with disabilities and strengthened the act’s enforcement provisions.

 The Fair Housing Act and You

-The Fair Housing Act is one of the most essential pieces of legislation in American history.
-It has helped fashion a more equal and just society by guaranteeing everyone has access to safe and affordable housing.
-If you’re a renter in the United States, it’s significant to learn your rights under the Fair Housing Act.
-Various rights the Fair Housing Act protects comprise:
+The Fair Housing Act is one of American history’s most important pieces of legislation.
+It has helped create a more equal and just society by ensuring that everybody can have access to safe and affordable housing.
+If you’re a renter in the United States, it’s essential to know your rights under the Fair Housing Act.
+The following are some of the rights the Fair Housing Act protects:

 • The right to choose a housing option without discrimination

-If you deem like you’ve been discriminated against, you can file a complaint with HUD under the FHEO.
-You can similarly call a fair housing organization in your area for assistance.
+If you feel like you’ve been discriminated against, you can file a report to HUD under the FHEO.
+In addition, you can approach a fair housing organization in your vicinity for assistance.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.